stephend/citybeautiful.nz/_posts/2017-02-25-is-the-environment-to-blame.md

 layout: post
 title: "Is the environment to blame for the cost of housing?"
 thumbnail: /images/2017/maud_island_frog.jpg
-excerpt: "Since the Prime Minister, Bill English, seems to think so, it's worth asking the question."
+excerpt: "<p>Since the Prime Minister, Bill English, seems to think so, it's worth asking the question.</p>"
 ---

 ![A Maud Island frog](/images/2017/maud_island_frog.jpg)